 - Literature study: This will involve the introduction to and use of literary terminology in relation to specific literary works in various genres, including short stories, poetry, plays, novels, and non-fiction.
-Canadian and First Peoples' selections will be included. - Exploring the concept of writing as a reflective and a collaborative process. - Explicit instruction in the conventions of English grammar, mechanics, and usage to communicate with others and respond to texts. - Participation in oral activities, both formal and informal, will be encouraged and assessed.
-(This may include small-group activities, literary discussion, language exercises, and preparation for debates and speeches.) - Development of media literacy-visual, audio, and print - Development of digital literacy, the ethical and practical application of Information Technology - Independent reading to produce life-long readers. - Personal writing to develop confidence and competence in their ability to produce and substantiate informed positions.
+Canadian and First Peoples' selections will be included. - Exploring the concept of writing as a reflective and a collaborative process. - Explicit instruction in the conventions of English grammar, mechanics, and usage to communicate with others and respond to texts. - Participation in oral activities, both formal and informal, will be encouraged and assessed. - Development of media and digital literacy - Independent reading to produce life-long readers. - Personal writing to develop confidence and competence in their ability to produce and substantiate informed positions.